Weight loss is a game of inches, literally and figuratively, it’s a measured process of small incremental changes.

 It means the longer you eat in a calorie deficit and the bigger the deficit is, the fewer calories you will burn as your metabolic rate continues to slow down.

 This eventually leads to a weight plateauwhere your progress grinds to a halt.
 To help you avoid plateauing this article will look at 10 science-backed ways to increase your metabolism and keep you burning fat.

 Protein is a staple in any diet, particularly if you’re looking to build or maintain muscle mass when regularly strength training.

 It can increase your metabolism through its effect on digestion.

-This is a called the thermic effect of food (TeF), which is the number of calories you body uses to digest, absorb and process the food you eat.
+This is a called the thermic effect of food (TeF), which is the number of calories your body uses to digest, absorb and process the food you eat.
 It accounts for a portion of your daily calorie expenditure.

-HIIT or high intensity interval training is an intense form exercise that requires you to perform shorts bursts of all-out work followed by longer periods of active recovery or rest repeated for set period of time or number of sets.
+HIIT or high intensity interval training is an intense form exercise that requires you to perform shorts bursts of all-out work followed by longer periods of active recovery or rest repeated for a set period of time or number of sets.